-- Pool.
-Any party not having existing facilities for the taking of imported water as of the beginning of any Administrative year, and any party having such facilities as of the beginning of any Administrative year who is unable, without undue hardship, to obtain, take, and put to beneficial use, through its distribution system or systems existing as of the beginning of the particular Administrative year, imported water in a quantity which, when added to its Allowed Pumping Allocation for that particular Administrative year, will meet its estimated needs for that particular Administrative year, may purchase water from the Exchange Pool, subject to the limitations contained in this Subpart C of this Part III (Subpart "C" hereinafter). - 3.
-Procedure for Purchasing Exchange Pool Water.
-Not later than the 40th day following the commencement of each Administrative year, each such party desiring to purchase water from the Exchange Pool shall file with the Watermaster a request to so purchase, setting forth the amount of water in acre feet that such party estimates that it will require during the then current Administrative year in excess of the total of: - (a) Its Allowed Pumping Allocation for that particular Administrative year; and - (b) The imported water, if any, which it estimates it will be able, without undue hardship, to obtain, take and put to beneficial use, through its distribution system or systems existing as of the beginning of that particular Administrative year.
+2. Parties Who May Purchase Water Through the Exchange Pool.
+Any party not having existing facilities for the taking of imported water as of the beginning of any Administrative year, and any party having such facilities as of the beginning of any Administrative year who is unable, without undue hardship, to obtain, take, and put to beneficial use, through its distribution system or systems existing as of the beginning of the particular Administrative year, imported water in a quantity which, when added to its Allowed Pumping Allocation for that particular Administrative year, will meet its estimated needs for that particular Administrative year, may purchase water from the Exchange Pool, subject to the limitations contained in this Subpart C of this Part III (Subpart "C" hereinafter).

+18 Procedure for Purchasing Exchange Pool Water.
+3. Not later than the 40th day following the commencement of each 19 Administrative year, each such party desiring to purchase water 20 from the Exchange Pool shall file with the Watermaster a request 21 22 to so purchase, setting forth the amount of water in acre feet that such party estimates that it will require during the then 23 current Administrative year in excess of the total of: 24 beneficial use, through its distribution system or systems existing as of the beginning of that particular Administrative year.